warengonzaga/brie-extension/README.md

 ## 📚 Documentation

-For detailed guides and API references, visit the [documentation](https://go.briehq.com/docs).
+For detailed guides and API references, visit the <a href="https://go.briehq.com/docs" target="_blank">documentation</a>.

 ## 🤝 Contribute